Siren (Ruby Gloom song)

 "Siren" is a single released by Nana Kitade under the pseudonym Ruby Gloom.
-The title track "Siren" is being used as the theme song for the Japanese release of the Canadian animated series Ruby Gloom.
-The limited edition of this single comes with a DVD.
-The single was produced by former Megadeth guitarist, Marty Friedman, who also produced her reworks of "Kesenai Tsumi", and Alice From her "Berry Berry Singles" Album.
+The title track was used as the ending theme song for the Japanese release of the Canadian animated series of the same name.
+The single was sold as both a standalone and a limited edition, which included a DVD.
+The single was produced by former Megadeth guitarist, Marty Friedman, who also produced Kitade's reworks of "Kesenai Tsumi", and "Alice" From her Berry Berry Singles album.
+Following the single's release, Kitade performed a concert while cosplaying as the titular character from the series.

 Video information

 The video features Nana Kitade dressed as the animated character Ruby Gloom performing with other characters from the series.

 Note that the above stated video IS NOT the one on the DVD however.
 The above-mentioned video is what has been typically shown as a music video, on music channels, and is a shortened version of the song Siren.